 After all your notebooks are shut down and no kernels are running, navigate to the file manager and click on the Quit option:

 And that is it!
 You’ve now successfully created your own Python notebook in Jupyter, executed code commands, exported your files, and shut down the program correctly.
+If you need more guidance on how to use the software, check out our Introduction to Jupyter course.

 Jupyter Notebook Tutorial: Next Steps